Feature Articles - Aging

 Managing stress in golden years

 As you grow older or approach retirement, you may have plans for travel, hobbies, economic comfort and time with friends and family.
-Change in the later years can be stressful, and the losses and gains of new roles may not be what you expected.
-For example, retirement may mean more freedom but it also involves losses of challenging work, work relationships, daily routine or a sense of security and role identity.
-Changing family needs can also be stressful, especially when the changes are unexpected.
-You can’t eliminate stress, but you can make choices about how you will manage stress and changes.
+However, things do not always go as planned and changes in the later years can be stressful.
+The losses and gains of new roles may not be what you expected either.
+For instance, retirement may mean more freedom but it also involves losses of challenging work, work relationships, daily routine or a sense of security and role identity.
+Changing needs within your family can also be stressful, especially when the changes are unexpected.
+You can’t eliminate stress, but you can make choices about how you will manage it.
 The following suggestions can help manage stress:

 Get involved and be active